Get Started

 Learn more: Everything You Need to Know to Prepare the Perfect Print File

-• Color gamut—a range of colors which can be represented within a given color space.
+• Color gamut—a range of colors that can be represented within a given color space.

 When you convert a digital design to a different color space than you designed it in, you alter its gamut.
 Some of your original colors can change to the closest available colors in the color space you converted it to.

-The RGB color space has a broader color gamut than CMYK, so you can lose colors (especially bright neons) when converting a design created in RGB to CMYK.
+The RGB color space has a broader color gamut than CMYK, so converting a design created in RGB to CMYK can result in a loss of colors (especially bright neons).

 An approximate preview of what our eyes can see and the colors recognized within the RGB and CMYK color spaces.